siisltd/Curiosity.Migrations/docs/features/code_migration/ef_integration.md

-# EntityFramework Integration
+# Entity Framework Core Integration

 ## Overview

-Curiosity.Migrations supports using Entity Framework Core inside your code migrations.
+`Curiosity.Migrations` supports using Entity Framework Core inside your code migrations.
 This allows you to perform complex data operations using an ORM rather than raw SQL.

 ## Using Entity Framework in Migrations